“It’s a dangerous business, Frodo, going out your door.”

 - Be sure to be at one of the ticket offices at least 15 minutes before your scheduled tour.
 It’s not possible to buy tickets there, you’ll just collect your pre-booked ticket and hop on a bus which will take you to the movie set.

-- In addition to the classic tour, it’s also possible to take a dinner tour that costs around 117€, lasts around 4 hours and includes an evening buffet.
-Occasionally there are special events held in Hobbiton (e.g. beer festival) so check in advance if something special is happening during your visit that you might be interested in.
+- In addition to the classic tour, it’s also possible to take a dinner tour that costs around 117€, lasts about 4 hours and includes an evening buffet.
+Occasionally there are special events held in Hobbiton (e.g., beer festival), so check in advance if something special is happening during your visit that you might be interested in.

-- I’d suggest to book tickets from Hobbiton movie set tours official website and arrive by car/bus.
+- I’d suggest booking tickets from the Hobbiton movie set tours official website and arriving by car/bus.
 Tours from Rotorua/Auckland will unnecessarily cost more due to the organized transport.